 Which is the most irritating color?

 Yellow is considered to be the most irritating color.
-The reason is that bright colors reflect more light, which creates excessive stimulation of the eyes.
+The reason is that bright colors reflect more Light, which creates excessive stimulation of the eyes.
 As a result, our eyes get irritated when we see bright colors like yellow.

 What are warm and cool colors?

-Warm colors: These colors make you think of warm things, like sunlight and heat.
+Warm colors make you think of warm things, like sunlight and heat.
 Orange, red, yellow, and combinations of these colors and their shades are warm colors.
 These colors are used to make big rooms cozier.

 You may also like: